 AANA has curated these thought-provoking sessions to encourage marketers to disrupt their thinking for the year ahead.
 It’s an inspirational networking event that’s sure to challenge the way you think about accepted marketing practices.

-Register now to amplify your creativity, awaken your innovative thinking and RESET your marketing team for 2017.
+Amplify your creativity, awaken your innovative thinking and RESET your marketing team for 2017.

 About the Speaker